Phil Donahue, whose pioneering daytime talk show launched an indelible television genre, has died

 The two had been married since 1980.
 Donahue had five children, four sons and a daughter, from a previous marriage.

 Donahue returned briefly to television in 2002, hosting another “Donahue” show on MSNBC.
-The station canceled it after six months, citing low ratings.
+The network canceled it after six months, citing ratings — although later leaked email show that it was about politics.

-Donahue was in the first graduating class of St. Edward High School, a Catholic all-boys preparatory school in Lakewood, in 1953 and graduated from the University of Notre Dame with a degree in business administration in 1957.
+Donahue was in the first graduating class of St. Edward High School, a Catholic all-boys preparatory school in the Cleveland suburb of Lakewood, in 1953.
+He graduated from the University of Notre Dame with a degree in business administration in 1957.
 He later rebelled against, and left, the church, though he poignantly recalled in his book that “a little piece” of his faith would always be with him.

 After a series of early jobs in radio and TV, Donahue was invited to move an earlier radio talk show to Dayton’s WLWD television station in 1967.
 It moved in 1974 to Chicago, where it stayed for years, then ended its run in New York.